 The processor will also be offered as an Intel boxed processor.
 Intel boxed processors are intended for system integrators who build systems from baseboards and standard components.
-The boxed processor will Not be supplied with a cooling solution.
+The boxed processor will be supplied with a cooling solution.
+This chapter documents baseboard and system requirements for the cooling solution that will be supplied with the boxed processor.
+This chapter is particularly important for OEMs that manufacture baseboards for system integrators.
+Unless otherwise noted, all figures in this chapter are dimensioned in millimeters and inches [in brackets].
+Figure 22 shows a mechanical representation of a boxed processor.